Home > Guides > Best microphones for beginners: Up your game with these value mics

 Buy From

-Audio Technica’s entire range of microphones is worth looking at for anyone interested in recording, but if you’re a beginner on a budget that wants a versatile, well-made microphone that can be used on pretty much anything, then the Audio Technica AT2020 is the microphone to go for.
-The Audio Technica AT2020 is a condenser microphone, and delivers crisp vocals, full-bodied guitars, and so on.
+Audio Technica’s entire range of microphones is worth looking at for anyone interested in recording.
+If you’re a beginner on a budget that wants a versatile, well-made microphone then the Audio Technica AT2020 is the microphone to go for.

 Best dynamic microphone for beginners: Shure SM57